petarjoncheski/chatgbt-chatbot-with-langchain/simple_chatgbt_chatbot/README.md

 ### 7. Install Required Packages

 Open the terminal in PyCharm and run the following command:
-`pip install python-dotenv langchain-core langchain-openai`
+`pip install python-dotenv langchain-core langchain_openai`

 ### 8. Running the app